VictorWinberg/weather-card/README.md

 | service_data    | object | **Optional** | Service data to include (e.g. entity_id: media_player.bedroom) when action defined as call-service                                     | `none`      |
 | haptic          | string | **Optional** | Haptic feedback for the [Beta IOS App](http://home-assistant.io/ios/beta) _success, warning, failure, light, medium, heavy, selection_ | `none`      |
 | repeat          | number | **Optional** | How often to repeat the `hold_action` in milliseconds.                                                                                 | `non`       |

-## Starting a new card from boilerplate-card

-### Step 1

-Clone this repository

-### Step 2

-Install necessary modules (verified to work in node 8.x) `yarn install` or `npm install`

-### Step 3

-Do a test lint & build on the project.
-You can see available scripts in the package.json `npm run build`

-### Step 4

-Search the repository for all instances of "TODO" and handle the changes/suggestions

-### Step 5

-Customize to suit your needs and contribute it back to the community

 [commits-shield]: https://img.shields.io/github/commit-activity/y/VictorWinberg/weather-card.svg?style=for-the-badge
 [commits]: https://github.com/VictorWinberg/weather-card/commits/master